imperodesign/file-uploader-sdk/README.md

 # Server-side
-This module has been create for the [CLEVER](https://github.com/imperodesign/clever) project.
-Therefore has been designed to use the [clever-files](https://github.com/imperodesign/clever-files) package API.
+This module has been create for the [CLEVER](https://github.com/cleverframework/clever) project.
+Therefore has been designed to use the [clever-v0-files](https://github.com/cleverframework/clever-v0-files) package API.
 However, it should be compatible with a custom made version of the [jQuery-File-Upload server scripts](https://github.com/blueimp/jQuery-File-Upload/tree/master/server) (since resizing and cropping information are saved into a database for being used later with [thumbor](https://github.com/thumbor/thumbor)).

+### IMPORTANT
+The latest npm `file-uploader-skd` version compatible with [clever-v0-files](https://github.com/cleverframework/clever-v0-files) is `0.0.5`.
+If you want to import it manually, please use the git release `v1.0.0-rc1`.